 The public opinion of Camilla was not generally favourable at the time – with many at the palace concerned about how the UK would react to her being made Queen.

-But now, 13 years later, it seems that Camilla can well expect to be given the title of Queen in some capacity, when Charles becomes King.
+But now, 15 years later, it seems that Camilla might actually be able to expect to be given the title of Queen in some capacity, when Charles becomes King.

 One expert, law professor Professor Pavlos Eleftheriadis at Oxford University, said that Camilla will almost definitely become Queen due to the Regency Act 1937 – although in a very limited, legal sense.